- This Webinar was originally broadcast on:

 Writers looking to develop their own writing style.

 Kelly McBride is a writer, teacher, and one of the country's leading voices when it comes to media ethics.
-She has been on the faculty of The Poynter Institute since 2002.
-Her current work involves Poynter’s Sense-Making Project, a Ford Foundation project examining the transformation of journalism from a profession of a few to a civic obligation of many, the effects of technology on democracy, and the media habits of the millennial generation.
+She has been on the faculty of The Poynter Institute since 2002 and is editor, along with Tom Rosenstiel of the American Press Institute, of The New Ethics of Journalism : Principles for the 21st Century.
+You can learn more about the project at Truth & Trust in Media The New Ethics of Journalism.
+Her other work involves Poynter’s Sense-Making Project, a Ford Foundation project examining the transformation of journalism from a profession of a few to a civic obligation of many, the effects of technology on democracy, and the media habits of the millennial generation.
 She conducts workshops in newsrooms and at journalism conventions across the country.
 Twice she has traveled to South Africa to lead advanced reporting and writing seminars geared toward reporters working in a young democracy.
 You can follow her on Twitter at @kellymcb.

 This Webinar contains audio.
 Please adjust your headphones or speakers.